-But while the participants strongly rely on a narrative format to advance their goals, the NII website requires a quick retrieval of words that are new and removed from their world.
-They are expected to memorize a sequence of bureaucratic procedures whose logic is incoherent to them, and follow a sequence of steps, they have no clue as to where they should lead them.
-They are required to remember isolated dates, names, i.d. numbers, and phone numbers.
-When all the while the elderly remember better through stories.
-They tend to recollect experiences better than isolated events, dates and procedures (Piolino, Desgranges, Benali & Eustache, 2010).
-They express themselves better in narrative form where they can use their own vocabulary to describe their needs and grievances.
+Unfortunately, there was no way to employ this cognitive strength on the NII website.
+While the participants strongly relied on a narrative format to advance their goals, the NII website required a quick retrieval of words that were often new or remote from their world.
+NII website users are expected to memorize a sequence of bureaucratic procedures whose logic was incoherent to our study’s older participants, and to follow a sequence of steps with an obscure endpoint.
+They were required to remember isolated dates, names, identification and phone numbers – despite the fact revealed in research, and by our study participants, that older adults remember better through stories (Piolino et al., 2010) and express themselves better in a narrative form, using their own vocabulary to describe their needs and grievances.

+Study Limitations

-The thinking aloud technique highlighted the strategies through which the elderly tried to circumvent the difficulties posed by the website.
-For instance, It became obvious that by looking straight away for the ‘contact us’ icon is not an avoidance tactic, but a viable solution that would allow them to verbalize their grievances (‘talk to someone’).
-Observing the participants workarounds, shortcuts and improvisations enabled a deeper understanding of website navigation as a socio-technical practice in ways that can inform and enhance further desi.
-However, it may have also affected the participants’ performance.
-Olmsted-Hawala & Bergstrom (2012) showed that the technique can improve accuracy in complex tasks, while decreasing the speed of performance.
-This considered, it is likely that “thinking aloud” helped the elderly participants to organize their performance process and, even, to remember the upcoming steps they planned to perform.
+The Thinkg-Aloud technique enabled this study to identify the strategies through which our elderly participants tried to circumvent the difficulties posed by the NII website.
+For example, immediately looking for the “Contact us” icon is not an avoidance tactic, but rather a viable solution that would allow them to verbalize their grievances by talking to someone.
+Observing the participants’ workarounds, shortcuts, and improvisations enabled a deeper understanding of website navigation as a sociotechnical practice in ways that can inform and enhance further design.

+However, it is possible that the Think-Aloud technique may have also affected the participants’ performance.
+Olmsted-Hawala & Bergstrom (2012) showed that the technique can improve accuracy in complex tasks, but decrease performance speed.
+Thus, it is likely that “thinking aloud” helped the older participants to better organize their performance process and perhaps also to remember the upcoming steps they planned to perform.
 However, it is important to note that most of the participants failed to complete the task.
-And so, even, if the “Think Aloud” technique influenced the results, its influence is not decisive.
-It is also possible that the company of the R.A motivated the participants to proceed with the tasks despite feeling tired, frustrated, or bored.
+Therefore, even if the Think-Aloud technique influenced the results, its influence was not decisive.
+It is also possible that, countering this possible shortcoming, the presence of the RAs motivated participants to proceed with the tasks despite feeling tired, frustrated, or bored.
 However, despite these favorable conditions, XXX chose not to complete the task.

-Another limitation of this study is related to the participant sample.
-83% of study participants were residents in assisted living facilities around Israel.
-It is known that the elderly population that resides in assisted living facilities is characterized by a relatively high level of cognitive and general functioning and primarily belongs to a mid-high socio-economic bracket.
-Therefore, the participant sample used in this study reflects a restriction of range in the high range and limits our ability to understand the general elderly population in Israel.
-However, it would be reasonable to assume that the cognitive limitations that challenged the elderly participants in this study would be even greater in a more representative sample of the general elderly population in Israel.
-Therefore, we believe it vitally important to expand this research to include populations characterized by different cognitive levels, different living arrangements and different socio-economic sectors
+Another potential limitation of this study relates to the participant sample.
+The large majority (80.2%) of study participants were residents of one of two assisted living facilities in Israel.
+Such residents can generally be characterized by a relatively high level of cognitive and general functioning and are primarily in a middle to high socioeconomic bracket, limiting generalization of our findings to the wide older population in Israel.
+However, it would be reasonable to assume that the challenges faced by the study’s older participants would be even greater among a more representative sample of the general older adult population in Israel.
+Clearly delineating the navigation challenges and strengths typical of various population groups is highly important given that access to public benefits is increasingly provided through online platforms.